TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.8.md

 ---

-and the two shall become one flesh: so that they are no more two, but one flesh.
+and the two will become one flesh, so that they are no longer two, but one flesh.